mkv25-games/LD30/design/tasklist.md

 In progress
 -----------
-+ Animate card being bought and entering the discard pile
+- Animate deployed card to cursor position
+- Animate gathered resources from cursor position
 + Animate resources being spent by popping resources upwards out of the resource icon